 You’ve got a great product.
 You’ve optimized your landing pages.
 You’re getting great visibility from your SEO tactics.
-But your traffic numbers are still below what you anticipated; something’s missing.
+But your traffic numbers are still below what you anticipated; something’s missing from your eCommerce marketing strategy.

 There’s no silver bullet for a perfect marketing mix, but you can make sure your financial efforts are best strategized with an invaluable marketing tool: Paid advertising.
 SEO and site design are integral parts of a strategy, but it’s just as important to meet customers where they are online, and where you can effectively position yourself in their daily online experience.